vgiouli/greek-ner/README.md

 ## Features
-Annotated Greek corpus following UNER guidelines //
+Annotated Greek corpus following UNER guidelines // Baseline NER classifier using transformer-based models (to be available soon //

-Baseline NER classifier using transformer-based models (to be available soon) Preprocessing and annotation conversion scripts (to be available soon) Annotation guidelines tailored for Greek (to be available soon) Evaluation tools and metrics (to be available soon)
+Preprocessing and annotation conversion scripts (to be available soon)

+Annotation guidelines tailored for Greek (to be available soon)

+Evaluation tools and metrics (to be available soon)

 ## Repository Structure